pshrmn/understanding-rollup/nodes.md

 #### Behaviors

-* activate - set `activated` to true, run all nodes in params array and run body node.
-* addReference - no-op
+* addReference - stub
 * getName - return the node's name property
 * intialiseChildren - If the node has an id: set node's name to id's name, add id to parent scope, and initialize the id node.
+Then, call `Function.initialiseChildren`

 ### Identifier